briggsprashar/sports_metric_analysis/Project.md

 **Trends**

-Yes. as expected with inconsistent thresholds and the nature of dynamic human physiologic systems and the attempt to capture their performance with basic metrics without use of a composite index based derived metric.
+Yes, trends were seen. as expected with inconsistent thresholds and the nature of dynamic human physiologic systems and the attempt to capture their performance with basic metrics without use of a composite index based derived metric.

 **Surprises**

 - Female players not tested as much as the male players (confirms existing knowledge)
 - Female players have more speed max values than male players, and their distance total is almost the same as men.
 - Knowing that sports performance and metric based performance testing and measurement is very technical and has a lot of dependencies, a lot of literature covers simplistic metric capture without use of composite multi system longitudinal studies.
-- A lot of studies are single device based; that was a shocker!
+- A lot of studies are single device-based; that was a shocker!
-- Construct-based studies (as attempted in this project with RFD and ME&GC) to actually understand bodily systems are not enough.
-Studies that do construct based studies point to limitations in combining metrics them meaningfully.
+- There are not enough construct-based studies to actually understand bodily systems and sports performance (as attempted in this project with RFD and ME&GC).
+Studies that do construct based studies point to limitations in combining metrics meaningfully.

 ### 3.2 Team Comparison Analysis

+*Refer to `part3.2_viz_comparison.ipynb` for all visualizations and full analysis*

 3.2.1 Comparing the 5 selected metric(s) between teams.
 Code is part of ***`3.2A`** in part3_viz_comparison.ipynb*